 One of the most important issues, and most often overlooked, is tank size.
-These fish get much larger than the little one inch babies swimming around a store’s tanks.
+These fish get much larger than the little one-inch babies swimming around a store’s tanks.
 There is some variation in size based on breed.
-In general they can reach fist size for their body alone, not including their fins.
+In general, they can reach fist size for their body alone, not including their fins.
 That is a large fish compared to what most people bring home.
 They are also schooling fish.
 They like the company of other goldfish, so a school should be established.
 A school is usually a minimum of six fish.
 One of the best guides for determining minimum tank size for goldfish is to start with 20 gallons for one and add an additional 10 gallons for each additional fish.
 This puts the minimum tank size for a school of six goldfish in the 55-75 gallon range, and bigger is always better.

 In general, whatever a filter claims it can handle should be cut in half.
 This should be considered the absolute minimum for goldfish.
 The more filtration there is on the aquarium, the better.
 There is no such thing as too much filtration.
 There can be too much flow.
 Even in heavily filtered aquariums the aquascaping usually reduces flow, creating areas of higher and lower flow.
 Most goldfish can deal with moderate flow rates, especially when offered lower flow resting areas.
 There are some breeds and individuals less tolerant of higher flow, so when there is evidence of stress due to too much water flow, the appropriate changes to the aquarium’s setup and filtration should be made.

 I believe any freshwater tank should have a strong air stone, but with goldfish I would consider it absolutely essential.
 They love the strong aeration.
 The flow helps keep debris moving until the filters grab it.
 And some goldfish just plain enjoy playing in the bubbles.
-Strong air stones will ensure that the temp does not make aeration an issue.
-Goldfish seem to be more active and have fewer health problems when they have a strong air pump.
+Strong air stones will ensure that the temperature does not make aeration an issue.
+Goldfish seem to be more active and have fewer health problems when they have a strong air stone.

 They also provide a great backup in case the filter ever stops running (impeller breaks, dies, or becomes clogged, pump dies, etc.).
 Goldfish love highly oxygenated water and strong air stones are the best way to provide this.
 For more information on aeration, air pumps, and air stones please read the article on how Air Stones Actively Aerate the Water.